-Asheville Lawyers Teach You How to File a Complaint against a Doctor in North Carolina
+How to File a Complaint Against a Doctor

 After you have sustained injuries because of a medical mistake, you likely have many questions about what you should do next.
-Hensley Cloninger, P.C. has 29 years of experience guiding injured patients in North Carolina through the legal process.
+Hensley Cloninger & Greer has over 30 years of experience guiding injured patients through the legal process.
 Our attorneys take decisive steps to preserve your claim and protect other patients from negligent care.

 - The board reviews the claim to determine whether the doctor violated the Medical Practice Act